artainmo/web-development/README.md

 Git is a software that allows you to keep track of changes made to a coding project over time and collaborate.

 **Docker**<br>
-Docker is platform that uses OS-level virtualization allowing easy automation through a script of the building of a specific environment a program necessiates to run on.
+Docker is a platform that uses OS-level virtualization allowing easy automation through a script of the building of a specific environment a program necessiates to run on.

+**Kubernetes**<br>
+When using microservices, complex applications are composed of small independent processes which communicate with each other through APIs over a network.<br>
+Containers are best suited to deliver microservices by providing fast, portable, isolated virtual environments for applications to run without interference from other running applications.<br>
+Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

+**DevOps**<br>
+DevOps, is a way of organizing or a culture, that aims at ending the division between development and operations for a faster work-flow.
+It is an abbreviation of and refers to development and operations.<br>
+The Development team writes an application’s code/features.<br>
+The Operation team creates and maintains the infrastructure that the application runs on.

+**Git**<br>
+Git is a software that allows you to keep track of changes made to a coding project over time.

+**Cybersecurity**<br>
+Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.
+The web is one medium that permits such threats.

 ## Learning materials
 ! -> consumed as wanted<br>